freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 200.1

-Your "working tree" is clean.
-That means the files were committed, and there's no other new changes that git recognizes.
+Your "working tree" is clean, the files were committed and there's no other new changes that git recognizes.
 You can see your commit history with `git log`.
 Check your commit history.

 #### HINTS